AIRI-Institute/aij_marl_baseline/README_eng.md

 warning could be ignored, otherwise you should pay attention to it.

 __We strongly recommend to run tests for submission before sending it.__

+## Docker
+Repository also includes [Docker files](docker) which can be used to reconstruct testing system's environment in which your submission will be run as well as for local development.